PichotM/graphql-fivem/README.md

 # GraphQL Wrapper for FiveM
-This resource aims to facilitate the usage of GraphQL on your fivem server.
+This resource aims to facilitate the usage of GraphQL on your FiveM server.
-It should work with Lua/C#/JS environnements.
+It should work with Lua/C#/JS environments.

 ## Installation
 You need webpack and yarn resources to get this script working and MongoDB.